godber/presentations.phxvr.org/webvr-2/reveal.js/markdown.md

 https://get.webgl.org/webgl2/

-iOS and MacOS Safari was a little behind the curve, but the latest versions do appear to support it (Nov 2021).

 You can write WebGL v1/v2 code directly, but you do so by writing GLSL code, a low level language understood by GPUs, wrapped in Javascript.